 This is the best Carrot Cake recipe (in my opinion) and two husbands have agreed with me.
 There’s one secret ingredient.
 Can you guess what it is?

-I post this recipe a couple of times a year because it is a requested birthday cake at our house.
-This truly is The Best Carrot Cake I’ve ever had.
+I post this Carrot Cake recipe a couple of times a year because it is a requested birthday cake at our house.
+This is truly The Best Carrot Cake I’ve ever had.
 One special ingredient makes it unique and amazing.
 The cake is moist, full of carrots, walnuts and (wait for it) cherries.
-And so tasty with or without frosting.
+And so tasty with or without Cream Cheese Frosting.